ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_is_parking_space %}
 Deeded parking/garage space or storage unit.

-Determined by an order sensitive heuristic that uses the following sources:
+Determined by an order-sensitive heuristic that uses the following sources:
 1. `ccao.pin_nonlivable` for "questionable" status
 2. CDU columns
 3. Note columns and a list of parking pins provided by valuations